kolchyk/DarnitsaCashBot/prd.md

 - `/history` lists last 5 receipts with status, timestamp, and EasyPay reference.
 - Push reminder message if user starts but does not upload any receipt within 24 hours.

-### 8.7 Admin & Support (Phase 2 optional, but consider hooks)
+### 8.7 Admin & Support (Phase 2 placeholder)
-- Minimal dashboard to search receipts by phone or Telegram ID, view OCR output, override decisions, and replay payout.
+- Document only the hooks the MVP must leave (e.g., searchable storage, event logs).
+Building the actual dashboard/UI waits until the primary flow is validated.
-- Export CSV of aggregated bonuses per product, pharmacy, region for marketing.
+- Export-style reporting is explicitly post-MVP; note the requirement so data modeling decisions do not block future work.

 ## 9. Non-functional Requirements
 - **Reliability**: 99% uptime target for Telegram webhook and backend APIs; degraded mode allows manual processing queue.